 Citizens Advice

 Citizens Advice is a national charity that offers confidential advice.
 Their dedicated energy supply webpage features lots of detailed resources, for example if you’re struggling to pay your bills or if you’re having problems with them.
+They also summarise grants and benefits that are available to help cover your energy bills.

 2. Managing your food costs

-You might be able to save money on your food bills by making a few small changes, like trying our sustainable food tips.
+Despite this drop, you might be able to save money on your food bills by making a few small changes, like trying our sustainable food tips.
 Here are some other sources you may find useful.

 Supermarket price comparisons with Which?